anybox/anybox.recipe.odoo/doc/old_readme.rst

   [openerp-web]
   company.url = 'http://anybox.fr'

+.. note:: Buildout configuration inheritance (``extends``) is
+          especially useful to manage the separation between a reusable buildout configuration and local settings.

 .. note:: Note that for security reason, the superadmin password is not set by
     default.
-If you want to create a database you should temporary set it manually in the etc/openerp.conf file
+If you want databases to be manageable through the UI, you may either explicitely set that password in the buildout part configuration or even set it temporarily in the ``etc/openerp.conf`` file.

 .. _howto: